Top 15 JPA Annotations in Spring Boot (With Easy Examples)

 Before JPA annotations, developers used to interact with database using raw JDBC code. and for this developers need to manually write SQL queries for all database operations. but JPA annotations make much easier when its time to interacting with databases.

-So if you are building any project that involves database interactions mastering this annotations is like necessary.
+So if you are building any project that involves database interactions mastering these annotations is like necessary.

 1. @Entity#